NalinWolf/Multithreaded-server/README.md

 # Java
-My university works on the Java
+My university works on the Java ( Multithreaded client-server app )